 Referrals to specialists are made when necessary.

 SNAHC currently partners with several local dental school programs.
 One such partnership is with the University of California, San Francisco (UCSF) School of Dentistry to provide direct patient support for three-week rotations.
 Dental students from Western University in Pomona, California also support our dental providers for seven-week rotations.
-Students from the Sacramento City College Dental Hygiene Program can be seen in our dental clinic every Monday for seven months out of the year.

 Our health center also began an onsite partnership with Women, Infants, and Children (WIC) for mothers and their children up to age five who are found to be at nutritional and therefore, dental risk.
 This partnership provides access to early oral health education and prevention for at-risk mothers and their children.

 For patients that are able to, we will ask to rinse with a Chlorhexidine and/or 1.5% hydrogen peroxide solution before beginning any treatment.